M6-UFC: Unifying Multi-Modal Controls for Conditional Image Synthesis via Non-Autoregressive Generative Transformers: Experiments

 \subsection{Flexibility of Multi-Modal Controls for Conditional Image Synthesis}

-In this section, we qualitatively verify the synthesis ability of UFC-BERT with three modalities of control signals, i.e., textual, \mjxdel{unaligned} visual, and preservation controls.
+In this section, we qualitatively verify the synthesis ability of M6-UFC with three modalities of control signals, i.e., textual, \mjxdel{unaligned} visual, and preservation controls.
 The textual controls are the texts paired with the images, which are already provided by the two datasets, while the\mjxdel{ unaligned} visual controls are code sequences of cropped regions, e.g. regions that represent logos or texture of clothes. \mjxdel{Unlike spatially aligned visual signals such as a sketch map~\cite{ghosh2019interactive,xia2019cali} or semantic map~\cite{isola2017image,wang2018high}, unaligned visual signals are hardly studied in the previous works, which requires learning the reasonable utilization of the given visual elements without the spatial alignment.}

 In Figure~\ref{fig:controls}, we synthesize images conditioned on combinations of the three types of control signals.
-The results demonstrate UFC-BERT can unify any number of multi-modal controls to synthesize high-quality images.
-Further, UFC-BERT supports one or multiple visual controls for more flexible synthesis, as shown in Figure~\ref{fig:multivisual} where we generate images given 2$\sim$3 visual controls.
-We observe that UFC-BERT can reasonably fuse multiple visual elements and produce a harmonious image.
+The results demonstrate M6-UFC can unify any number of multi-modal controls to synthesize high-quality images.
+Further, M6-UFC supports one or multiple visual controls for more flexible synthesis, as shown in Figure~\ref{fig:multivisual} where we generate images given 2$\sim$3 visual controls.
+We observe that M6-UFC can reasonably fuse multiple visual elements and produce a harmonious image.